yh-luo/from-zero-to-source-estimates/README.md

 ### DICOMs to NifTi

-You can use any softwares you like.
+Use any software you like.
 I used [dcm2nii](https://people.cas.sc.edu/rorden/mricron/dcm2nii.html) in [MRICron 2MAY2016](https://www.nitrc.org/projects/mricron). dcm2nii works fine for me while dcm2niix adds additional bytes in the NifTi files and FreeSurfer is unable to process it sometimes.

 #### Notes